is the sum of the two preceding numbers. The sequence begins with 0 and 1.

 Median output rate: 202.38 chars / s

-# The Fibonacci sequence is a series of numbers in which each number ( Fibonacci number )
+Write a Python function to find the nth number in the Fibonacci Sequence. | # The Fibonacci sequence is a series of numbers in which each number ( Fibonacci number )

 # is the sum of the two preceding numbers.
 The sequence begins with 0 and 1.